 UPDATED TO INCLUDE FESTIVALS & WORLD EVENTS IN 2021 (because 2020 pretty much sucked!)

 Festivals are a great way to experience a destination in a unique and different way.
 And with several hundred festivals all over the world every month – there are plenty to chose from!
-This post is a world festivals calendar and pulls together a collection of the Best Festivals Around The World, showcasing 3 festivals for each month of the year.
+This post is a world festivals calendar and pulls together a collection of the Best Festivals In The World, showcasing 3 festivals for each month of the year.
 Whether you’re looking for the ultimate cultural experience, the glamour of a film festival or the sheer joy of a music festival – there is something here for everyone.
 (And if you arrived here via our Best Festivals in the World web story – we hope you find what you are looking for!)

 Warning.
 This post will fuel your wanderlust – and make your Festival Bucket list super super long!